wuzhengy/TAU/libTAU_ideas.md

   * The more data provided, the provider's Node ID has more places in other peers routing table
 * Second 80 bits: First half of the sender Node ID
   * when first half equal to second half, this is a self data channel and possible to receive any sender's ping message and update the appendix value.
 This could be used to add anonymous friends.
+  * only sender Node ID has first 80 bits matching Target second half can sign value field.

 ---
 Data consumption